dataform-co/dataform/readme.md

 # Intro

-The Dataform SDK is an open source framework for managing SQL based data operations in your warehouse.
+[Dataform](https://dataform.co/?utm_medium=organic&utm_source=github) is an open source framework for managing SQL based data operations in your warehouse.
 It helps you pilot the T in ELT, with SQL code, and brings engineering best practices to analytics pipeline management.
 <br/>
 <br/>